Englewood Sailing Association, LLC.

 • Indian Mound Park Workdays, in partnership with the Friends of Indian Mound Park, members join in general clean-up of the park.

-• Youth summer camp planning.
-At the summer camps, most of the on board instruction is conducted by our sailors that have gone through our fall and spring program and coaching clinic.
-There is need, however for developing and presenting the training curriculum.
-You will need to know how to plan and present instructions.
-Along with planning, there are administrative tasks involved including sign-in/out, tracking enrollment, etc.
+• Youth summer camp.
+At the summer camps, most of the on board instruction is conducted by our youth sailors that have gone through our fall and spring program and coaching clinic.
+There is need, however for safety boats, shore crew, maintenance and other support.
+Adults are needed to check in/out, help organize our campers ages 8 to 17 and our youth coaches ages 10 to 17.

 • Youth spring and fall program.
 We have three groups of youth sailors in this program: Beginner, Intermediate and Advanced.
 Each group has one or two coaches that layout the learning exercises and generally coach the kids in their movement from beginner to advanced.